This post may contain affiliate links. Please read the disclosure policy to learn more.

 Why Make Vegetarian Chicken Noodle Soup?

-I’m a longtime vegetarian/pescatarian, but I still love a good bowl of chicken noodle soup.
+I’m a longtime pescatarian, but I still love a good bowl of chicken noodle soup.
 For me, this comfort food classic represents both a “sick day” staple (especially when paired with a stack of Saltine crackers!) and a dose of childhood nostalgia.

 When I lived in the US, I always kept a few cans of Amy’s No Chicken Noodle soup in the pantry for whenever a craving hit.
 Unfortunately, Amy’s products aren’t readily available in the UK, and I haven’t found a suitable vegetarian or vegan chicken noodle soup alternative.
 So, I’ve started making my own vegetarian chicken noodle soup.